 Many people believe that once a certain time of the year hits, it is actually impossible to make a property purchase.
 This is not the case – there is nothing stopping a deal from taking place on Christmas Eve or a public holiday if the parties involved want it to happen.

 It isn’t just buyers and sellers who are motivated to make an exchange, either.
 Real estate agents also have the added incentive of trying to finalise their end of year sales.
 Just as most people are trying to wrap up their work before the end of the year, real estate agents are trying to do the exact same thing.
 There’s a good chance that if an agent doesn't sell the property before Christmas, it may remain unsold until February of the following year.

 In the same vein, it may also be worth reaching out to real estate agents whose listings for the following year may already be in the pipeline but are yet to be marketed.
 If you can find out where these properties are, it will give you a head start on the rest of the competition when the new year kicks off, especially if you have been able to do some due diligence before a property has even been listed.
 This approach also gives you an opportunity to potentially secure a property off-market.

 What to look out for

 There would be nothing worse than finding the property you want to buy only to realise that your mortgage broker and your solicitor are both now on leave until mid-January.

 Be mindful that to make a property purchase, you will need access to your solicitor, your building and pest inspector and your mortgage broker.
 If you plan on purchasing property at the pointy end of the year, make sure that they are still going to be around and willing to take your calls.
-Approach that conversation early on to find out their availability and if they are not going to be obtainable by phone or email, look into other option.
+Approach that conversation early on to find out their availability and if they are not going to be obtainable by phone or email, look into other options.
 Good luck!